 Ornlu The Wolf

 A wolf carrying a minor role in the Genghis Khan campaign.
 The task to convince the Uighurs to join Genghis, is to kill Ornlu and his pack.
 A renamed version of him, called Son of Ornlu, inexplicably appears in Montezuma.
-Is a very powerful wolf.
+H is a very powerful wolf.

 The latest patch for the fan made expansion Forgotten Empires gives Ornlu his very own Hero icon.
 Yep, the fans decided that spending their time making a Hero icon for only scenario-available Ornlu the Wolf was worth the time and effort.